 In the case that removing the address is warranted, you can remove the address from the Suppressions list (or via the Unsubscribes API using an HTTP DELETE request).

-- Click on the Messages option on the left-hand side of your Mailgun dashboard and then select Domains.
+- Click on the Sending option on the left-hand side of your Mailgun dashboard.

 - Click on the specific domain for which you would like to view the Suppressions.

-- You will click on the Suppressions tab near the top of the screen.
+- You will click on the Suppressions option.

 - Choose the Unsubscribes suppression type and then click Delete button on the right-hand side of the specific suppression you would like to delete.